swannodette/swannodette.github.com/_posts/2013-10-27-the-essence-of-clojurescript.md

 It'll take a little while for the first build - a second for JVM start up time, a few seconds to compile ClojureScript, and a few seconds to compile the standard library.
-If you edit your source file, subsequent compiles will be sub second.
+Don't worry if you edit your source file, subsequent compiles will be sub second.

-Open provided `index.html` at the root of the project directory in Google Chrome.
-If you've enabled source maps you should see a `console.log` that references a line in ClojureScript.
-You can enable source maps by right clicking in the window and selecting `Inspect Element`, in the right corner you should see a gear icon.
-If you click this you see a bunch of options, one of which is `Enable JS source maps`.
+Open the provided `index.html` (at the root of the project directory) in Google Chrome.
+Enable source maps by clicking on the View menu and selecting Developer > Developer Tools.
+In the bottom right corner of the Developer Tools pane you should see a gear icon.
+If you click this you will get a pane of settings, one of which is `Enable JS source maps`.

+Refresh the browser, you should see that the `console.log` references a line in ClojureScript.
+If you click the line number displayed on to the right of the log message you will be taken to that line in the original ClojureScript source.

-Try editing `src/hello_world/core.cljs`, for example make your file look like this:
+Now try editing `src/hello_world/core.cljs`.
+For example make your file look like this:

 ```